mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Retrying Write Commands
 ~~~~~~~~~~~~~~~~~~~~~~~

-Drivers MUST NOT attempt to retry any write command that returns a response.
+Drivers MUST NOT attempt to retry any write command that receives a response,
+unless the response indicates that the node is no longer a primary (e.g. "not
+master" or "node is recovering" errors).

-When a write command fails to return a response (e.g. network error), drivers
+When a write command fails to return a response due to a network error or
+receives a response indicating that the node is no longer a primary, drivers
+currently update their topology according to the SDAM spec (see:
-currently raise an error to the user.
-In the case of a multi-statement write
+`Error Handling`_), abort the write operation and raise the error to the user.
-operation split across multiple write commands, such an error will also
+In the case of a multi-statement write operation split across multiple write
-interrupt execution of any additional write commands.
+commands, such a failure will also interrupt execution of any additional write
+commands (regardless of the ordered option).

+.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

-If a write command including a transaction ID fails to return a response on the
+If the first attempt of a write command including a transaction ID fails to
+receive a response due to a network error or receives a response indicating that
-first attempt, the driver MUST update its topology according to the SDAM spec
+the node is on longer a primary, the driver MUST update its topology according
-(see: `Network error when reading or writing`_), reselect a writable server, and
+to the SDAM spec (see: `Error Handling`_), reselect a writable server, and
 execute the command again.
 Consider the following pseudo-code:

-.. _Network error when reading or writing: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#network-error-when-reading-or-writing
+.. _Error Handling: ../server-discovery-and-monitoring/server-discovery-and-monitoring.rst#error-handling

 .. code:: typescript